kaiserl94/acme-test/README.md

 ---

+The mockup provided `ACMECare.png` is located in the `TO_REDESIGN` folder.

-Clone this repo and create a branch off of `main` before starting.
+To get started, clone this repo and create a branch off of `main`.
 All of your changes should be on that branch.
 Once you are done, create a Pull Request (PR).
 This will signify to us that you are complete.